Dloranger/NanoHats/README.md

 Scripted Install
 ================
-Grab the script from iinstall-script dir and chmod it +x and ./filename
+Grab the script from install-script dir and chmod it +x and ./filename

 This will do a complete install of all parts of NANOHAT.